-Other than the amounts described above, we did not pay our Named Executive Officers any other annual bonuses in 2018.
+Other than the amounts described above, we did not pay our Named Executive Officers any other annual cash bonuses with respect to 2019 performance.

 Long-Term Incentive Compensation

 We view long-term incentive compensation in the form of equity awards as a critical element of our executive compensation program.
 The realized value of these equity awards bears a direct relationship to our stock price, and, therefore, these awards are an incentive for our executive officers, including our Named Executive Officers, to create value for our stockholders.
 Equity awards also help us retain qualified executive officers in a competitive market.